JacopoMangiavacchi/azmlops/README.md

 **azmlops** is a minimal MLOps command line interface (CLI) tool to easily submit Azure ML (AML) Experiments and Pipelinse and automatically register DataStore and mount these as DataReference and/or Datasets passed as parameters to the Python scripts to be executed with the AML Experiment.

-The intent of the tool is to provide an easy and fully **declarative** approach to create and submit AML Experiments and Pipeline using a single source of truth to configure all the information needed to run completely parametrized Experiments and Pipelines on an AML Compute environment connected to one or more DataStores.
+The intent of the tool is to provide an easy and fully **declarative** and **modular** approach to create and submit AML Experiments and Pipeline using a single source of truth to configure all the information needed to run completely parametrized Experiments and Pipelines on an AML Compute environment connected to one or more DataStores.

 This tool also implement a mechanism for optionally protecting **data immutability** while executing Experiments and Pipelines allowing to run different parametric experimentations with the certainty to always feed the same original input data.